open-contracting/standard/docs/guidance/map/related_processes.md

 Chile Compra publishes a [tender notice](https://www.mercadopublico.cl/Procurement/Modules/RFB/DetailsAcquisition.aspx?qs=TLr0Si6+0YXBLbyobaRgPQ==) inviting suppliers to participate in the framework agreement.
 The tender notice specifies that multiple suppliers can join the framework agreement.
 The framework agreement is open, since all the framework agreements in Chile involve the setting up of a dynamic purchasing system.
 The framework agreement is for multiple buyers, since the tender notice specifies two contracting authorities.

-The notice is modelled as an OCDS release with a `tag` of ‘tender’ and the following properties:
+The notice is modelled as an OCDS release with a `tag` of 'tender' and the following properties:

 * The techniques extension is declared in the package metadata.
 * Since this contracting process is for the set-up of a framework agreement, `tender.techniques.hasFrameworkAgreement` is set to `true`.
-* Since the framework agreement will be concluded with multiple suppliers and will involve second-stage competition, `tender.procurementMethod` is set to ‘selective’.
+* Since the framework agreement will be concluded with multiple suppliers and will involve second-stage competition, `tender.procurementMethod` is set to 'selective'.
 * Since the framework agreement is open, `tender.tenderPeriod` is set to the end of the framework agreement.
-* Since there are two buyers, the ‘buyer’ object is not set, and the buyers are declared in the `parties` array.
+* Since there are two buyers, the 'buyer' object is not set, and the buyers are declared in the `parties` array.
 * Since Chile Compra is the entity that manages the contracting process, `tender.procuringEntity` is set to reference Chile Compra's object in the `parties` array.

 ```{jsoninclude} ../../examples/frameworks/open_multiple_first_stage.json